 |Face to face counselling:||Yes|

-I see clients in Chrishall between 8.00am and 9.00pm Mondays to Fridays, and in Cambridge between 9.00am and 8.00pm on Sundays.
+I see clients between 8.00am and 9.00pm Mondays to Fridays, and may work on Sundays by arrangement.

 Types of client